rjnagel64/lambdac/docs/notes.md

 passed as arguments, though?
 For this I think I would need a real stack again.

+(Random side note, it is possible for there to be a recursive continuation?
+I don't really think so.)

 ## CPS Storage Classes (3CPS)

 Interesting property: If call/cc is not present, CPS translation should not